Frank Card: Work and career

 Card served in the Army from April 1965 for three years.

-During this time he started playing for the Baker League, where he became known for his jumping ability and earned the nickname “Watusi”.
+During this time Card started playing for the Baker League, where he became known for his jumping ability and earned the nickname “Watusi”.
 He went on to be selected by the 76ers in the 7th round of the 1967 NBA draft.
 He played for the Minnesota Pipers, Washington Caps, Virginia Squires, Carolina Cougars and Denver Rockets.
-He also played pro ball in Europe for several years.
+Card also played pro ball in Europe for several years.
 During that time he also served in the Army from April 1965 to April 1968.

-Following his retirement from basketball, Card worked for the Southeastern Pennsylvania Transit Authority[SEPTA] for nearly 25 years.
+Following his retirement from basketball, Card worked for the Southeastern Pennsylvania Transit Authority (SEPTA) for nearly 25 years.

 Death and legacy

 Card was known for socializing and making friends.
-His infectious smile, energy and sense of humor was as big as he was.
+His smile, energy and sense of humor was as big as he was.
 He mentored many of his younger male coworkers who often called him “Mr. Frank”.
-He showed respect to everyone he met and felt one of the most important jobs he ever had was being a positive role model and father to his two step sons.
+He showed respect to everyone he met and felt one of the most important jobs he ever had was being a positive role model and father to his two stepsons.

 Card was honored at the ABA's 50th Anniversary for his professional achievements and a proud supporter of the Dropping Dimes Foundation.